cloudnative-pg/cloudnative-pg/docs/src/container_images.md

 - `15.0`

 !!!
 Warning
-    `latest` is not considered a valid tag for the image.
+    `latest` isn't a valid tag for the image.